 9. Tzununá

-Tzununa is a Kaqchikel Maya village.
+Tucked away on the western side of Lake Atitlán, Tzununa is a sleepy Kaqchikel Maya village.

-In Mayan, tzunun was Lake Atitlán’s name before the Spanish conquistadores arrived and called it Lake Atitlán.
+In Mayan, tzunun was Lake Atitlán’s name before the Spanish conquistadors arrived and called it Lake Atitlán.
 It signifies “hummingbird of the water” (or colibrí in Spanish).
 Many visitors who make the trip to Tzununá do so in order to learn more about sustainable permaculture with an organization called Atitlán Organics.

-This sweet little place is the perfect place to stay, seeing as it’s easily connected by road to neighboring San Marcos La Laguna.
+This sweet little village is the perfect place to stay, seeing as it’s easily connected by road to neighboring San Marcos La Laguna.
 You’ll be in close proximity to all your conveniences without getting thrown into the San Marcos crowds.

-WHERE TO SLEEP:
+WHERE TO STAY IN TZUNUNA:

 El Picnic Atitlán ($$) – enjoy sleeping under the stars inside your own eco-luxe tent/tiny house, complete with an on-site restaurant and bar, garden, and more!